uw-cmg/MAST-SEY/README.md

 ```bash
 export PATH=${PATH}:/complete/path/to/your/mast_sey
 ```
-    - you can add that line to your .bashrc of you dont want to execute it each time
+Yyou can add that line to your .bashrc of you dont want to execute it each time
 6. Make sure that the copied files are executable:
 ```bash
 chmod +x mast_sey elsepa